• Skip to primary navigation

 Making this tomato soup is truly easy, especially compared with traditional recipes.
 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

-• Reduce the heat to low, stir in the cream, and keep the pot on the stove just until the soup is heated through, about 1-2 more minutes.
+Reduce the heat to low, stir in the cream, and keep the pot on the stove just until the soup is heated through, for 1-2 more minutes.

 What spices are good in tomato soup?